A quantum mechanics for magnetic horizons: Introduction

 \section{Introduction}

 In the context of counting the quantum microstates of black holes \cite{Strominger:1996sh}, a lot of work has been done over the years for what concerns the supersymmetric (or BPS) sector, both in flat space and in anti-de-Sitter (AdS) space.
 Much less is known about non-supersymmetric black holes.
 With the development of our understanding of 2d JT gravity \cite{Teitelboim:1983ux, Jackiw:1984je, Maldacena:2016upp, Saad:2019lba} and the SYK model \cite{Sachdev:1992fk, Kitaevtalk:2015, Maldacena:2016hyu}, though, progress has been possible for near-BPS and near-extremal black holes.
 In particular, in a series of papers \cite{Iliesiu:2020qvm, Heydeman:2020hhw, Boruch:2022tno, Iliesiu:2022onk} the authors were able to derive the contribution to the behavior of the density of states of those black holes above extremality, coming from the dynamics of gravitational zero-modes in the near-horizon region.
 The analysis revealed the presence of a gap above extremality for BPS black holes, and a strong suppression of the density of states for extremal black holes in the non-supersymmetric case.
 For black holes in AdS, where the overall entropy of BPS black holes can be determined from the dual field theory at large $N$ (see, \eg, \cite{Benini:2015eyy}), it would be desirable to reproduce the results above about near-extremal black holes from a field theory computation.
+In the case of AdS$_3$, indeed, it has been possible to extract the density of near-extremal states from a beautiful and general analysis of CFT$_2$'s \cite{Ghosh:2019rcj}, but no similar computation is available in higher dimensions.